MrVasquez96/goShelly-WebUI/README.md

 # goShelly-webUI

 Control Shelly Pro relays from a Raspberry Pi — over the web, or with physical buttons wired to the GPIO header.

-A single static Go binary.
-No runtime dependencies, no cgo, no Python, no broker.
-It embeds its own web UI and talks to the relays directly over Shelly's Gen2 JSON-RPC.

 ---

 ## What it does